 Wards 30 and 32 are collectively referred to as the Children’s and Young People’s Unit.

-Ward 32 is our clinical decisions area to which children are referred from a variety of sources including Accident and Emergency, GPs, midwives, and community nursing teams.
+Ward 32 is a clinical decisions area to which children are referred from a variety of sources including Accident and Emergency, GPs, midwives, and community nursing teams.
 Children with ongoing health problems can also self-refer.
 Patients are assessed in the clinical decisions area by the paediatric or surgical teams and a decision will be made about the need for further care.

 Children and young people are admitted to the ward both acutely (emergency admission) and electively (planned admission) for a variety of conditions.
-The ward includes a stabilisation area for children who are clinically very unwell and require ventilatory support; children can be cared for here until they can be transferred to a Paediatric Intensive Care Unit (PICU).
+The ward includes a stabilisation area for children who are clinically very unwell and require ventilatory support; children can be cared for here until they are transferred to a Paediatric Intensive Care Unit (PICU).

-Ward 2 is our children’s day case unit; children attend for planned or acute (emergency) surgery and will go home after treatment or be transferred to ward 30 if they are not able to go home within the day.
+Ward 2 is a children’s day case unit; children attend for planned or acute (emergency) surgery and will go home after treatment or be transferred to ward 30 if they are not able to go home within the day.

 The ward also runs a haematology service which gives regular blood transfusions and treatments to children with complex blood disorders.
 The service also carries out day-case medical procedures such as food challenges for children who suffer from food allergies and other day-case tests.